 Antonio Banderas received his first award in Cannes, which is the most prestigious international film festival, as ageing Salvador Mallo in the film “Pain and Glory”( it is very necessary to emphasize the director of the film, Pedro Almodovar).
 As always, radiating charm and confidence, he walked along the red carpet of the festival hand in hand with a charming blonde, who is rumoured to be a leading employee of a respectable bank.
 In the late June, the actor arrived at the Munich Film Festival to receive the award “For Contribution to Cinema”.
 “We met with Antonio Banderas, the most popular Spanish actor, the sex symbol of several generations and the most brutal macho of world cinema, according to cinema analysts, in the Gasteig cultural centre in Munich.
-He talked about his new role in the Almodovar film, the stages of a film career, his diverse work and where his fame of the screen hero-lover came from.
+He talked about his role in the Almodovar film, the stages of a film career, his diverse work and where his fame of the screen hero-lover came from.

 Why did Almodovar want especially you to play it in the film “Pain and Glory”?